|SUMMARY OF:||A Sunset Review of the Department of Corrections, Board of Parole|

-The purpose of this audit was to determine if there is a demonstrated public need for the Board of Parole’s (board) continued existence and whether its termination date should be extended.
-The board is scheduled to terminate on June 30, 2016, and will have one year from that date to conclude its administrative operations.
+This audit determines whether there is a need for the board’s continued existence and whether the board’s termination date should be extended.
+The board is set to terminate June 30, 2020, and will have one year from that date to conclude its administrative operations.

 Findings and Recommendations

-- The board’s executive director should improve procedures to ensure required documentation for parole hearings is accurate and consistently included in parole files.
+- The board’s executive director should improve procedures to ensure final revocation hearings are performed timely.

 - The board’s executive director should work with the Department of Corrections’ commissioner to improve the quality of telephonic hearings.